pyeventsourcing/eventsourcing/docs/topics/process.rst

 Overview
 ========

-A "process application" is defined here as a :doc:`projection </topics/projections>` into an :doc:`event sourced application </topics/application>`.
+In this discussion, a "process application" is a :doc:`projection </topics/projections>` into an :doc:`event sourced application </topics/application>`.

-A system of process applications can be made by indicating which applications each follows.
+A process application may follow several others.
+A system of process applications can be defined by indicating which applications each will follow when the system is run.

-Applications have their state projected by their followers.
-Each application projects the state of the applications it follows through its policy into its own state.
-The projection itself is defined by the application's policy.
+A process application projects the state of any applications it follows through its policy into its own state.
+The state of an application may be obtained using notification log readers to obtain application state as a sequence of domain events.
+The projection itself is defined by the application's policy, which defines responses to domain events in terms of domain model operations.

 The trick is remembering that production is determined by consumption with recording.
 That is to say, if the consumption and